gessi-chatbots/RE-Miner-Dashboard/README.md

 ![RE-Miner-Ecosystem](https://github.com/gessi-chatbots/RE-Miner-Dashboard/assets/55029168/08cfdc74-1154-4ea0-a2de-2cab3786845d)

-Its development has been inspired by the [REFSQ 2024](https://2024.refsq.org/) conference.

 ## Description

 The RE-Miner Dashboard [RE-Miner Dashboard](https://uat.reminer-app) (still in development).
 Is an analytical and visualization tool.
 This software component comprises several integral elements: